 The risk of excessive tissue growth after a skin injury can be minimized with the help of a few self-care or preventative measures:

-- If you incur a minor skin injury, prompt treatment will help the damaged tissue heal faster, thereby limiting the extent of scarring and the formation of keloids.
+If you incur a minor skin injury, prompt treatment will help the damaged tissue heal fast, thereby limiting the extent of scarring and the formation of keloids.

-- If you have a fresh wound, apply a thin layer of an emollient such as petroleum jelly on top of it and cover the area with a nonstick bandage.
+Apply a thin layer of an emollient such as petroleum jelly on top of it and cover the area with a non-stick bandage.

-Use an adhesive tape to secure the bandage in place and maintain an even pressure all over the injured site.
-It is also recommended to change the dressing of the wound daily after cleaning it with antibacterial soap and water.
+It is recommended to change the dressing of the wound daily after cleaning it with antibacterial soap and water.

 This involves wearing a silicone gel bandage over the wound to exert an even pressure over the area of the scar.
 You are usually required to keep the bandage on day and night for at least 2 to 3 months.

-- If you decide to get an ear piercing, it may be wise to use pressure earrings or Zimmer splints to keep the damaged tissue compressed and prevent the growth of keloids.
-(5)
+To that end, if you decide to get an ear piercing, it may be wise to use pressure earrings or Zimmer splints.
+(10)

 Keloids result from an increased accumulation of collagen, which can continue for several years, making the scar appear progressively enlarged and raised over time.

 In some cases, the scar may become visible more than 3 months after the actual injury, and you cannot rule out the possibility of it coming back even after being treated.

 The probability of recurrence tends to be greater after having the scar is surgically removed.